Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 The official cash rate is RBA’s weapon of choice, which influences the interest rates offered by banks and other lenders.

-If you’re a homeowner, property investor or prospective homeowner (see our latest Australian property update), you’ll be worried about higher rates reducing your borrowing power or increasing your loan repayments.
+If you’re a homeowner, property investor or prospective homeowner (see our latest Australian property update), you’ll be hopeful that continued easing will increase your borrowing power or decrease your variable home loan repayments.

 As an equity investor, you’ll be attuned to the effects of RBA rate changes on the value of your stock portfolio.